Savings and investment strategies

 Bank and building society accounts

-While history records that long term investment in shares should outperform savings with a bank or building society, you should not overlook (a) the higher degree of certainty over investment return (spread large amounts over several banks, though), and (b) the (usually) ready access to your funds.
-Remember that interest is normally liable to income tax.
-From 2016 a Personal Savings Allowance will remove some income from income tax - up to £1,000 of a basic rate taxpayer's savings income and up to £500 of a higher rate taxpayer's income.
+Bank and building society accounts do offer (a) a higher degree of certainty over investment return (spread large amounts over several banks, though) and (b) (usually) ready access to your funds.
+From 2016/17 the Personal Savings Allowance (PSA) will remove some income from income tax - up to £1,000 of a basic rate taxpayer's savings income and up to £500 of a higher rate taxpayer's income.
 No PSA is available to additional rate taxpayers.
 Additionally some taxpayers with amounts of non-savings income no more than the personal allowance also benefit from the £5,000 starting rate for savings band, with a rate of tax of 0%.

 Property is generally considered a long-term investment.
 'Buy-to-let' mortgages will generally be available to fund as much as 75% of the cost or property valuation, whichever is the lower.
 Those investing in property seek a net return from rent which is greater than the interest on the loan, while the risk of the investment is weighed against the prospect of capital growth.